vthib/boreal/boreal-py/README.md

 - 100% compatibility with the yara library guaranteed if needed through a yara compatibility mode.

+This library is fully compatible with free-threaded python.

 ## Yara compatibility

 This library guarantees 100% compatibility with the YARA library: the whole API